 At Northfield we are resolute that every child will achieve their potential, regardless of their socio-economic status that suggests unfavourable circumstances linked to financial or limited social opportunities.

-At Northfield our team of staff work diligently to close the gap in attainment between those children deemed disadvantaged and those that are non-disadvantaged, we do this through the implementation of Northfield’s REMEDY strategy.
+At Northfield our team of staff work diligently to close the gap in attainment between those children deemed disadvantaged and those that are non-disadvantaged.
 This focuses on improving every child’s ability to read and produce high quality English and maths work that is age appropriate or specifically differentiated to their year group and key stage.
-At the same time, we focus on supporting the children’s well-being and health along with their emotion needs; including the improvement of children’s conduct and learning behaviours whilst at school.
+At the same time, we focus on supporting the children’s well-being and health along with their emotional needs; including the improvement of children’s conduct and learning behaviours whilst at school.
 We recognise the importance of excellent attendance and the Attendance Team work with the home settings to ensure that all children meet the Governments National Expectation of 96% attendance; at times engaging the Local Authority Attendance Team to improve standards.
 Where appropriate, we engage a wide range of external services that can support the family unit, improve a child’s self-esteem or help them come to terms with significant events in their lives.